South Africa Travel Advisory

 O D K E N H U T C

-Exercise increased caution in South Africa due to crime and civil unrest
+Exercise increased caution in South Africa due to crime, terrorism, civil unrest, and kidnapping

 Read the country information page for additional information on travel to South Africa.